shreya593/COVID19-bedbooking-API/README.md

 # COVID19-bedbooking-API

-I created thid API using Flask, MongoDB(for database), Python(code), Here i have shared a JSON file which  contains Bed List (patient_critical_level,pincode,hospital,timeslot) and a app.py file which contains codes for Booking of Bed, Booking rescheduling, Cancel booking.
+I created this API using Flask, MongoDB(for database), Python(code), Here i have shared a JSON file which  contains Bed List (patient_critical_level,pincode,hospital,timeslot) and a app.py file which contains codes for Booking of Bed, Booking rescheduling, Cancel booking.